Riesz feature representation: scale equivariant scattering network for classification tasks: The Riesz transform

 \textbf{Higher order steerability:} similarly, higher order directional Hilbert transforms $\mathcal{H}_v^{(N)}:L_2(\R^d) \to L_2(\R^d)$ can be steered by higher order Riesz transforms:

 where $v =(v_1, \cdots, v_d) \in \R^d$ is a unit vector and $v^n:=\prod _{i=1}^N (v_i)^{n_i}$.
 For example, for $d=N=2$ and $v=(\cos{\phi},\sin{\phi})$ we have:

 \item \textbf{all-pass filter~\cite{felsberg01}:} Let $H = (H_1, \cdots, H_d) = (i\frac{u_1}{|u|}, \ldots, i\frac{u_d}{|u|})$ be the Fourier transform of the Riesz kernel.
 The energy of the Riesz transform for frequency $u \in \R^d$ is defined as the norm of the $d$-dimensional vector $H(u)$.
 It is constant to one, i.e., $|H(u)| = 1$ for all $u \neq 0.$ The all-pass filter property reflects the fact that the Riesz transform is a non-local operator and that every frequency is treated fairly and equally.
-Combined with scale equivariance, this eliminates the need for multiscale analysis or multiscale feature extraction. \end{itemize}
+Combined with scale equivariance, this property guarantees that the Riesz transform is indeed able to extract useful features independent of the scale through the use of a single operator. \end{itemize}